NoroffFEU/development-platforms/src/content/docs/codesandbox/codesandbox-case-study.md

   ![CodeSandbox, Start coding](~/assets/codesandbox/codesandbox-start_coding.png)

 ## Conclusion

 CodeSandbox is a specialized platform for web development that offers pre-configured environments for various frameworks and libraries, which makes this platform an attractive choice for developers.
 The main advantages of CodeSandbox is their 24/7 collaborative cloud development environments suitable for full-stack web development, followed by their comprehensive set of features.
 Although CodeSandbox offers an extensive set of features suitable for all development, this may also be one of their disadvantages as the learning curve may be steep for new users with less development knowledge when getting to know all the different features.

 The main use case for CodeSandbox is that it allows you to resume any development environment within 2 seconds.
 CodeSandbox includes all the review tooling you need to accelerate the review process.
 Another use case for this platform is that it allows you to start coding instantly and add as many devtools as you want for your development.
 CodeSandbox offers an online code editor for developers to learn and experiment with different templates, frameworks etc.

-What are the main limitations of this tool?
+As CodeSandbox runs entirely from the browser, it encounters potential limitations because of its browser based development environments.
+These include potential slow performance when dealing with large projects, interruption due to loss of internet connection when working individually or collaboratively and limited support for niche libraries.

 What does the future look like for this tool?

 ## References